Old Aberdeen Campus

 Year 4: 30 credit points from level 4 courses in each of Economics, Philosophy and Politics plus a dissertation in either Economics or Philosophy.

-4 Highers at AABB (first sitting) plus English at National 5.
+4 Highers at AABB (by end of S5) plus English at National 5.
 Those with Highers at BBB by end of S5 are encouraged to apply.

-For direct entry to second year you must have the above plus 3 Advanced Highers at ABB including a relevant subject at A.
+Entry to year 2 may be possible with 3 Advanced Highers at ABB including a relevant subject at A.

 Arts and Social Sciences